What Is A Game Drive On African Safaris?

 • Respect the cultural heritage of Kenya, never take pictures of the local people or their habitat without asking their permission, respect the cultural traditions of Kenya, and always dress with decorum.

-• Stay over or leave before dusk, visitors must vacate the Park between 6.00 p.m. – 6.00 a.m. unless they are camping overnight.
+• Stay over or leave before dusk; visitors must vacate the Park between 6.00 p.m. and 6.00 a.m. unless they are camping overnight.
 Night game driving is not allowed.

 Pack For a Purpose